holy-himalaya-eco-trek-logo

 9-10 Hours

 Since these are over now, today we'll start driving to Dhangadhi from Chainpur.
-It is going to be a very long drive today as the drive between Chainpur to Dhangadi takes many hours.
-Whatever meal will come in the middle of journeys, will be taken accordingly.
-At evening upon our arrival, we check-in to the hotel at Dhangadi and if interested take a round in the nearby areas of the Dhangadi town area.
+It is going to be a very long drive today, as the drive between Chainpur and Dhangadi takes many hours.
+Whatever meal will come in the middle of journeys will be taken accordingly.
+At evening, upon our arrival, we check-in to the hotel in Dhangadi and, if interested, take a round in the nearby areas of the Dhangadi town area.

 10